-Vladivostok (other spellings are Vladivostock, Vladivastok, Vladivostoc) is a city and port in the Far East of Russia, an administrative center of Primorye krai, the end of Trans-Siberian Railway.
+Vladivostok is a city and seaport located on the Far East of Russia, the capital of Primorye krai, the last station of Trans-Siberian railway.

 More Historical Facts…

 In 1862, the military post turned into a seaport and, in order to increase the volume of foreign trade, Vladivostok became a free port.
 In 1871, the main base of the Siberian military fleet, other naval institutions as well as the residence of the governor-general moved to Vladivostok from Nikolayevsk-on-Amur.